theiliad/mosaic-backup/content/thinking/shopper-marketing-past-present-future.md

     ---

-    Edited and re-printed with permission from [Global Brand Management: A Guide to Developing, Building and Managing an International Brand](https://www.koganpage.com/product/global-brand-management-9780749483609), published in Nov.
+    Edited and re-printed with permission from <a href="https://www.koganpage.com/product/global-brand-management-9780749483609" target="_blank">Global Brand Management: A Guide to Developing, Building and Managing an International Brand</a>, published in Nov.
 2019 by Kogan Page.
 bodyFR: >-
   frFPO
 ---